andyrewlee/common-core-agents/README.md

 ### Agents won't respond

 1. Ensure that the Agents Run API is running and includes a valid Anthropic or OpenAI API key in its .env file

+## Roadmap

+- Properly hook up MCP servers (Standards, Classroom, Visuals) using stateless HTTP transport and verify health in the dashboard.
+- End‑to‑end assets: reliable image upload from the UI, worksheet vision parsing, grading from photos, and image generation (Visuals MCP).
+- Tighter status components tailored to classroom workflows (lesson progress, grading counts, art generation status).
+- One‑command local demo and deployment scripts for hackathon judges and educators.